 Mistake #2.

 To some extent, I reluctantly anticipated the quality of the edited videos would be a gamble.
-Turned out it was, but I made peace with that.
+Turned out it was.

-Again, would this have been a problem if it were footage for a highlight video?
+Again (see previous section), would this have been a problem if it were footage for a highlight video?
 Not at all.
 Just snip-snip, edit around it, and no one is the wiser.
-Sadly for me, there is no way to salvage those moments now.
+Sadly for me, there is no way to salvage these moments now.

 Mistake #3.